kitnato/neverquest/README.md

 Some of the following effects are intrinsic to gear and aren't controlled directly the way [attributes](#attributes) are.

-#### Bleed

-Certain successful attacks by the character can inflict "bleeding" on the monster, a damage over time effect consisting of a total amount of damage inflicted regularly over a certain period of time.

-The statistics [bleed chance](#bleed-chance) and [bleed damage](#bleed-damage) determine this mechanic.
-Inflicting bleed is only possible after acquiring the [Anatomy](#anatomy) skill.
-This mechanic functions similar to its counterpart [poison](#poison).

 #### Block

 A successful block by the character upon a monster's attack will negate all damage done, yet costs [stamina](#stamina).
 Blocking may also inflict [stagger](#stagger) on the monster, depending on the acquisition of the [Traumatology](#traumatology) skill.

 The overall chance to block an attack is determined by the [block chance](#block-chance) statistic and is determined primarily by wielding a [shield](#shields).

-#### Blight

-Blight may be inflicted by a monster if it successfully [poisons](#poison) the character while they are poisoned already, during which total stamina is reduced by a set percentage until the poisoned effect ends.
-The magnitude and chance of this blight is proportional to the wilderness level in which the monster resides.

 #### Critical Strike